robotpy/robotpy-build/docs/autowrap.rst

 Automated C++ header wrapping
 =============================

-robotpy-build can be told to parse C/C++ headers and automatically generate :std:doc:`pybind11 <pybind11:basics>` wrappers around the functions and objects found in that header.
+semiwrap can be told to parse C/C++ headers and automatically generate :std:doc:`pybind11 <pybind11:basics>` wrappers around the functions and objects found in that header.